Skip to main content

 EnterpriseUnlimited

-The anomaly limit applies to anomalies stored and tracked per month.
-Detection still runs across all services — anomalies beyond the limit are surfaced in the dashboard but not stored for historical review.
+The limit applies to anomalies stored and tracked per month.
+Detection still runs across all services — anomalies beyond the limit are surfaced in the dashboard but not retained for historical review.